NicolasGrosjean/Translate_helper/README.md

 # Used librairies
 * itextpdf: Create a pdf for the export to pdf
 * jdom: Read and write XML for the config files
-* languagetool: NOT YET USED, I expect use it for orthagraphic and grammar errors Like the creator asked, I have let their full packages in the directory jars/
+* languagetool: Check spelling and grammar
+Like the creator asked, I have let their full packages in the directory jars/